jarednthomas/RetroPie-Setup-Guide/README.md

 ```

-The above three sections: disables onboard wifi, disables the rainbow splash and lightning bolt power warnings etc, and raises the USB power from 600 to 1200.
+The above three sections: disables onboard wifi, disables the rainbow splash and lightning bolt logo power warnings etc, and raises the USB power from 600 to 1200.

 ---